pchiorean/Indentz/docs/README.md

 Most scripts require at least one open document, and some require at least one object to be selected.

 **Visible area:** You will come across the term _visible area_ several times.
 This is a stroked frame that I use to mark the visible part of a layout for the client, and several scripts take it into account for certain actions.
-It can be created manually (just name it **\<visible area\>**), or can be automatically generated from the document name (or page margins); more details below.
+It can be created manually (just label it **\<visible area\>**), or can be automatically generated from the document name (or page margins); more details below.

-**Data files:** Several scripts get their input from external TSV files, first looking for a _local_ one (in the current folder or the parent folder of the active document), then a _default_ one (on the desktop, next to the running script, or in the **`Indentz`** root).
+**Data files:** Several scripts get their input from external TSV files, first looking for a _local_ one (in the current folder or the parent folder of the active document), then a _default_ one (on the desktop, next to the running script, or in the **Indentz** root).
 They also match local files starting with `_`, which take precedence.

 These data files are regular TSVs with several non-standard features: